bandprotocol/vrf-and-bridge-contracts/contracts/bridge/README.md

 ### Getting the proof from BandChain

-Usually the client can use the Tendermint RPC call to ask for the information they need to construct the proof.
+Usually, the client can use the Tendermint RPC call to ask for the information they need to construct the proof.
 However, we have implemented an endpoint to make this process easier.
 Our proof endpoint on the mainnet is `https://laozi4.bandchain.org/api/oracle/proof` + `/<A_SPECIFIC_REQUEST_ID>`.

 Please see this example [proof of the request number 11124603](https://laozi4.bandchain.org/api/oracle/proof/11124603).